 So, here we have a number of little tips and tricks on the best way to make the most of your energy and how to lower your costs as much as possible;

 - Don’t leave your heating on all day - There seems to be a common myth that leaving your heating on a low temperature all day will save you money, compared to turning the heating up high when necessary.
 However, this isn’t true.
 The most cost efficient method of controlling your heating is to only turn it on when it's needed.

 - Bleeding radiators - If you find that your heating isn't working as efficiently or effectively as it should, it could be that radiators need bleeding.
 You should aim to bleed your radiators once a year, and we even have a guide here on how to complete this. https://www.swaleheating.com/latest-news/how-to-bleed-a-radiator/

 - Tin foil behind your radiators- Having tin foil, (with the shinier side facing towards the room) behind the back of the radiator is a very useful method that can be used to reflect any heat lost out the back of your radiator, back into your room.
-Thus meaning, your room will get up to the desired temperature faster, and allowing you to turn the thermostat off sooner.
+This means that your room will get up to the desired temperature faster, allowing you to turn the thermostat off sooner.

-- Turn down the temperature of your water heater – With the colder temperatures outside, keeping the temperature of your water heater as high as possible could lead to scalding, so turning down the temperature of your water heater and use less energy to heat.
+- Turn down the temperature of your water heater – With the colder temperatures outside, keeping the temperature of your water heater as high as possible could lead to scalding.
+So, turn down the temperature of your water heater to lower your energy use.

 - Keep windows and doors locked - keeping your windows and doors locked is a great way to prevent any unwanted outside air to sneak into your home.
-Locking your windows or doors means that there is less of for an airflow.
+Locking your windows or doors means that there is less airflow.

 With all these useful tips on how to use less energy, saving the pennies just in time for the festive period might have just become a bit easier.